AmagiNet/Amagi/README.md

     3 make available to the public worldwide in multiple formats

+An Amagi Server have a dedicated web space for each of the devices.

 What types of data can send a device ?
 -------------------------------